 Download your printable pdf list of all 50 Volcanoes, including spaces to tick off each volcano as completed!

-It is fascinating to see when the volcanoes of Auckland are mapped how they are grouped is an 18km strip through the centre of Auckland, from Mt.Albert in the west to Otara Hill (south east) and Pigeon Mountain (north east) in the east.
+It is fascinating to observe the map of Auckland volcanoes and notice how they are grouped on an 18km strip through the centre of Auckland, from Mt.Albert in the west to Otara Hill (south-east) and Pigeon Mountain (northeast) in the east.

 The volcanoes of Auckland include volcanic cones, lakes, quarries, carparks, reserves & parks, sportsfields, roads, industrial buildings and homes.
 Many have a fascinating history and Maori heritage.

 The volcanoes section on this website will be developed over the next few months, including links to all the relevant walks for the volcanoes plus a lot of other interesting information and links.